 Country of Origin Information experts have achieved the years of academic and practical experience about a particular country that qualifies their COI information to provide supporting objective evidence on an individual claim for refugee status.
 Most of the Country of Origin Information experts listed below have agreed to work pro bono for those non-governmental organizations (NGOs) which do not charge refugees for legal services and no funds for this purpose; other have said they work for a very reduced fee.
 Others do charge and we have tried to indicate this when this information was provided.

 Lawyers representing refugee claims should first write about the case to the persons listed on the country pages to ensure their expertise is relevant to your case and to give them time and sufficient information about a case for them to agree with you on their working arrangements.
 We do not have COI specialists for all countries.
 Should you be willing to be a COI specialist, please contact infofahamu [dot] org, Subject Line: 'COI offered'.

-‘Expert Country Evidence in Asylum and Immigration Cases in the United Kingdom: Best Practice Guide’.
-This guide provides advice on how to write effective reports that meet the expert witness’s obligations.
+The ‘Expert Country Evidence in Asylum and Immigration Cases in the United Kingdom: Best Practice Guide’ provides advice on how to write effective reports that meet the expert witness’s obligations.
 It outlines the process of writing the report and the expert’s role, explains how to meet the expectations and requirements of the legal process in order to best assist the Court or Tribunal, lists some common dos and don’ts, discusses the structure and format of an expert report, and touches on the topics of oral evidence and fees.
-While designed for COI experts in the UK we believe all would benefit.
+While designed for COI experts in the UK, we believe all would benefit.

 The European Country of Origin Information network provides Country of Origin Information for all the main countries from which refugees originate.
 Whilst it does not offer the specialised expertise required in individual cases, it gives solid background information and is a useful starting point.